 7 Summer Fundraising Ideas That Actually Work

 Summer is finally here!
 No more cold winter days and grey skies, it’s time to get outside and get some sunshine.
-Although the winter holiday season is famously the best time to fundraise, summertime should not be underestimated.
-Since donors are focusing on their vacations, this means that your nonprofit has to step up your game in order to fundraise during the summer months.
+Although the winter holiday season is famously the best time to fundraise, summertime provides many great opportunities to mobilize your base of supporters.
+Since donors are focusing on their vacations, your nonprofit will need to step up its game and design creative summer fundraising ideas to leverage during the upcoming months.

 1. Water Balloon Fight

-A water balloon fight is also a fundraising idea with a great potential return on investment.
-It’s relatively easy to organize and has the potential to raise a lot of funds.
+A water balloon fight is also a fundraiser idea with a great return on investment.
+It’s relatively time-efficient to organize and has the potential to raise a lot of funds.

 You can organize the water balloon fight as a standalone event or as part of a bigger summer event (e.g. a party or a summer picnic).